passbolt/passbolt_help/_posts/configure/2018-11-14-configure-mfa-duo.md

 Since v2.6 a user interface is provided for administrators to setup MFA providers.
 Click on "administration" in the top menu, then "multi factor authentication" on the left menu.
-You can then enable or disable the Duo provider by providing the API Hostname, the Client ID, the generated salt and the Client Secret that you gathered in the previous steps.
+You can then enable or disable the Duo provider by providing the API Hostname, the Client ID and the Client Secret that you gathered in the previous steps.
+If you are running Passbolt < 3.11 you will also need the generated salt.
 Click "save settings" when you are done.

 {% include articles/figure.html
     url="/assets/img/help/2023/02/AD_mfa_org_settings_duo.png"